IsmaeelAkram/launchnow/README.md

 ## Installation

-This project isn't done yet but once it is you will be able to install with `npm install -g launchnow`.
+You can install with `npm install -g launchnow`.
+It must be global as it is a command-line interface.
+Hence, you need the `-g`.

 ## Usage